where to see the northern lights in norway

 When is the best time to see Northern Lights in Iceland?

-The Northern Lights season in Iceland goes from late August to mid-April.
-To increase your chances of seeing the Aurora, plan your trip between the second week of September and the first week of April since you’ll have more hours of darkness and more solar activity.
+The Northern Lights season in Iceland goes from early September to mid-April.
+To increase your chances of seeing the Aurora, plan your trip between the second week of September and the first week of April since you’ll have more night hours and more solar activity.

-I travel to the island every year to photograph the Northern Lights, and to me, the best time of year to see the Northern Lights in Iceland is at the end of September.
+I travel to Iceland every year to photograph the Northern Lights, and to me, the best time of year to see the Northern Lights in Iceland is during the end of September.

 Check the official Icelandic meteorological site (also known as Vedur) for clouds and the Aurora forecast.